Logan Library

 Logan Library is a public library in Logan, Utah.
-It serves the 50,000 citizens of Logan with a collection of about 200,000 informational and recreational items, more than 500 events each year for people for all ages, five public meeting rooms, free wireless Internet access, and computers (desktop, laptop, and tablets for in-house use).
+It serves the 56,000 citizens of Logan with a collection of about 120,000 informational and recreational items, more than 300 events each year for people of all ages, nine public meeting rooms, free wireless Internet access, public internet computers, printing services, and a makerspace.

 Collection

 The Logan Library maintains collections of popular materials in fiction, nonfiction, children's, young adult, large print, magazines, Spanish, graphic novels, and audiovisual materials (DVDs, CDs, etc.) of many formats.

-In addition to the popular collections, the library maintains its Virginia Hansen Special Collections Room composed of local history items, the remnant of the Everton Genealogy Collection plus other genealogy helping aids, and the library's collection of bound periodicals.
+In addition to the popular collections, the library maintains its Special Collections, composed of local history items, the remnant of the Everton Genealogy Collection, and a collection of local fine art.

 Programs & Activities

 The library provides more than 500 free programs throughout the year which are popular with community members of all ages.
 These include summer reading programs with prizes and activities, regular story times, afterschool programs, film showings every Monday evening, monthly family game nights, informational classes, an annual community fair featuring local nonprofit organizations, an annual writers conference, an art wall featuring local visual artists, and Helicon West, a longstanding literary open mic event with featured readers.